How Long Does an Apprenticeship Last?

 • Level 6 and 7 Apprenticeships (Degree Apprenticeship)

-How long do apprenticeships take?
+How long do Level 4 and 5 Apprenticeships take?

 Why do some apprenticeships take so long?